 - A Community Champion is supported to assist leadership in developing the CCC plan

 - Telehealth resources available to support services development to include funding for equipment, hardware, software, training, and/or financial system development

 - Various assessments, feasibility studies and direct hands-on assistance with SME to support the implementation process

 For additional details, view Benefits of Participation on our website.

 The Delta Regional Authority (DRA) works to improve regional economic opportunity by helping to create jobs, build communities, and improve the lives of the 10 million people who reside in the 252 counties and parishes of the eight-state Delta region.
 Read more about DRA.

-Submit a Notice of Intent to Apply to the Delta Regional Authority (DRA) at email@example.com or to the National Rural Health Resource Center (The Center) at firstname.lastname@example.org.
+Submit an application to the Delta Regional Authority (DRA) or to The National Rural Health Resource Center (The Center) using the online webform.
 The application process is open and rolling.
 Applications remain on file and eligible organizations are considered for future openings.
-For additional details, view Application on our website.

 A review call is scheduled with the organization's Chief Executive Officer (CEO) to obtain additional information and share more information about purpose, goals, and participation expectations.